KingaPalijewska/to-do-list/README.md

 ## Demo
 https://kingapalijewska.github.io/to-do-list/
 ## Description
-This is the page to add new tasks.
-On the page you can: add new tasks, mark as done, remove from the list.
+This is my first task List Manager.
+Page is written  in vanilla js with BEM convention.
+In this website you can add your task list, mark them after finish them, hide them if you want to see just tasks to do or just remove them.
 ## Technologies
 - HTML
-- CSS (box-sizing, Box Model)
+- CSS
 - JavaScript
 - BEM convention
 - ES6+